michaelqmaguire/sdud-copd-expansion/README.md

 Compiled data set is not publicly available, but can be made available upon request.

-Methodology can be located at the following GitHub repository: **Currently under review and will be committed after final checks. **
+Methodology can be located at the following GitHub repository: **Currently under review and will be committed after final checks.**

+Files included in the data/clean directory are the following:

+- 01_all-plots.pdf: Contains all the plots I made just to show how the data looks.
+- 01_copd-rx-aggregate-by-state.csv: This contains aggregate numbers at the state, year, and half-year level.
+- 02_copd-rx-aggregate-by-state-and-generic.csv: This contains aggregate numbers at the state, year, half-year, and generic name level.
+- 03_copd-rx-aggregate-by-state-generic-and-brand.csv: This contains aggregate numbers by state, year, half-year, generic, and brand name level.
+- 04_copd-final.csv: This file contains the aggregate numbers by state, year, half-year, the number of CHIP medicaid enrollees, and the treatment group.

+Files 05-08 are the same as 01-04 except that values were imputed at the brand name level.
+Accordingly, each suppressed record at the brand level was given a value of ten.

+- 09_drugs-included-in-dataset.csv: This file contains the drugs and NDC's included in the dataset.